I have a love/hate relationship with cruise ships.

 Relationships at Sea

 Don’t we all know that person who swears they have a friend who has a friend who met their husband/wife on an online dating site but you’ve never had or personally known of any success stories?
 That’s how I feel about ship relationships.
 Whenever I bemoan how serious relationships are impossible to have onboard, I am told of so and so who met on ships and are now living happily ever after.
 And ok, while I do personally know of maybe one or two, ship relationships have always been an enigma to me.
 On the one hand, with the constant rotation of crew members it’s easy to meet someone, on the other, it’s quite impossible to make it last.
 Most likely you’re from two different continents, speak different languages, work in different departments, and your contracts end at separate times.
-He’ll go his way, you’ll go yours, perhaps after following each other around from ship to ship before it all becomes too exhausting or in your absence he’s moved on to Svetlana in housekeeping who he had a drunken makeout session with at the neon party in the crew bar.
+He’ll go his way, you’ll go yours, perhaps after following each other around from ship to ship before it all becomes too exhausting or in your absence he’s moved on to Svetlana in housekeeping who he had a drunken makeout session with at the neon party in the crew bar one night.
 From the experiences I’ve had and heard, ship relationships don’t often turn out well, so it’s better to enjoy them while they last with no real concern for the future.
 “It’s just a ship thing,” we say when asked how our relationship with Boris from Bulgaria is going.
-But of course, there’s always exceptions to the rule.
+But of course, there’s always exceptions to the rule, maybe you’ll be one.
+I, on the other hand, often finish my contract licking my wounds, swearing off any other future ship romances (quite impossible).

 Why do you tend to grow depressed there?